fuiwanted

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has one parameter with enum and description.
-The description adds extra semantics: 'Shorter windows surface what's hot right now; longer windows show steady-state demand.'
-This provides decision-making guidance beyond the schema's basic description.
+Single parameter fully documented in schema and description adds context beyond enum values: 'Shorter windows surface what's hot right now; longer windows show steady-state demand.'

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.